neumannd/pytest_fun/Readme.md

 This GitHub repository is meant for collecting `pytest` example code to introduce colleagues to `pytest`.

-Pytest is a python based testing framework, whichis used to write and execute test code.
+Pytest is a python based testing framework, which is used to write and execute test code.
 You can write code to test anything like database , API.
 But in the industry pytest is mainly used to write tests for APIs.

 # Advantages